Amazing what we can grow without harming our earth's diverse beneficial microbes!

 Scientific name: Sonchus oleraceus (Family Asteraceae)

-Annual sowthistle is a widespread annual weed.
+DESCRIPTION: Annual sowthistle is a widespread annual weed.
 It is commonly found in California's Central Valley and coastal areas where it grows year-round.
 Its seeds germinate only in the top 1/2 inch (1.2 cm) of soil, so preplant cultivations and deep plowing are effective controls.
 Seed leaves are stalked and covered with a powdery, gray bloom.
 They have smooth-edges and are spoon-shaped.
 True leaves have wavy edges and prickles.
 Upper leaf bases clasp the stems with clawlike lobes.
 Mature plant may reach a height of 3 to 6 feet (0.9 - 1.8 m).
 Yellow flowers mature into white, fluffy seed heads, similar to common groundsel.
 Hollow stems secrete milky juice when cut or crushed.

 Click Here for More Info